2015 SPARC Program Plan

 - Identifying and capitalizing on opportunities to build internal capacity, via ongoing monitoring of dues structure, grant funding for program support, expanded partnership arrangements, etc.

-[Download the PDF of SPARC 2014 Program Plan]
+[Download a PDF of the 2015 SPARC Program Plan]